Some people are in this field for fame and/or fortune. I’m not one of them, and I hope that you’re not.

 TV- and movie-related work

 Fame: Fame is possible, and perhaps likely.
 Infamy is a risk as well.
 It’s all in how you’re edited by the producers and the network.
-Then there’s the makeup and lighting, what your co-stars say about you, whether or not you’re ridiculed on The Soup, and many other variables.
+Then there’s the makeup and lighting, what your co-stars say about you, whether or not you’re ridiculed on social media, evening talk shows, and many other variables.

 Fortune: Don’t expect to get rich from documentary-style movies or reality TV.